ricardolousada/AI-Certifications-And-Projects/Generative-AI-Nanodegree/Building-Generative-AI-Solutions/READ.md

-# This is the repository for the project code of the exercise of module 5 - Building Genrative AI Solutions
+# This is the repo for the project code of the exercise in module 5 - Building Generative AI Solutions

-**The functionalyties of this application are:**
+**HOME MATCH main functionalities:**

 **Generating Real Estate Listings with an LLM**

-This project starts by prompting chatgpt 3-5 - Turbo to do Synthetic Data Generation, creating realistic real estate listings containing facts about the real estate.
+This project starts by prompting chatgpt 3-5 - turbo to do Synthetic Data Generation, creating realistic real estate listings containing facts about the real estate.
 In a real life situation this would be the listing that the real estate agency has to sell.
 Creating a Vector Database and Storing Listings
 Then it uses lancedb, a vector database, and the class “Lance Model” to create a representation of a listing and store the information about the listings in the database.